 About the Harold Mitchell Inclusive EducationCentre at Mount Barker High School

-The Harold Mitchell Centre provides high-quality education for students in Years 8 to 12 who have a verified intellectual disability and other additional needs.
-Entry into HMC is through a panel process managed by the Department for Education’s Mount Barker Regional Office.
+The Harold Mitchell Inclusive Education Centre (HMIEC) provides high-quality education for students in Years 8 to 12 who have a verified intellectual disability and other additional needs.
+Entry into HMIEC is through a panel process managed by the Department for Education’s Mount Barker Regional Office.
 We have the capacity for 28 students across three classes led by experienced teachers and SSOs.

-All students are supported to develop their independence and life skills to further their post-school option and capacities to be successful participants in the community.
+All students are supported to develop their independence and life skills to further their post-school options and capacities to be successful participants in the community.

 - Lincoln Park Horse and Human Rehabilitation Centre